kesslerio/vibe-check-mcp/README.md

 ## 🎯 What It Does

-Vibe Compass MCP detects **systematic engineering anti-patterns** that lead to technical debt and project failures:
+Vibe Check MCP detects **systematic engineering anti-patterns** that lead to technical debt and project failures:

 - 🏗️ **Infrastructure-Without-Implementation**: Building custom solutions before testing standard approaches
 - 🩹 **Symptom-Driven Development**: Treating symptoms instead of addressing root causes